A man and his dog hiking in the forest.

 Roslagsleden (Björkhagen – Grisslehamn)

 From Sörmlandsleden in southern Stockholm, you can travel by public transport or on foot to the start of Roslagsleden in Danderyd, just north of Stockholm.
-Parts of the trail run close to the coast, with opportunities for detours into the beautiful Roslagen archipelago.
-Along Roslagsleden you pass, among other places, Trehörningsskogen Nature Reserve, Norrtälje and Älmsta.
-The hike ends at the E6 terminus in Grisslehamn.
+Parts of the trail run close to the coast, with opportunities for detours out into the beautiful Roslagen archipelago.
+Along Roslagsleden, you pass places such as Trehörningsskogen Nature Reserve, Norrtälje, and Älmsta.
+You finish your hike at the end of the E6 in Grisslehamn.

 Distance: approx. 190 km

-Trail marking: Marked with orange.
-However, information about markings is missing for some stages.
+Trail marking: Marked in orange.
+However, information about markings is missing on some sections.

 Trail maps and books: Naturkartan (opens in new tab)